A Discretize-Then-Optimize Approach to PDE-Constrained Shape Optimization: Steepest Descent Method on the Manifold of Planar Triangular Meshes

 In this section we briefly describe a general steepest descent method for the solution of the model problem \eqref{eq:penalizedProblem} on $\planarmanifold$.
 The description of the method is kept generic since we wish to conduct numerical experiments for various choices of the Riemannian metric and the retraction later on in \cref{section:numerical_results}.
 Clearly, higher-order optimization methods such as quasi-Newton or Newton methods are known to be advantageous with respect to their local convergence properties.
 However, a quasi-Newton method would require an implementation of the parallel transport or, more generally, a vector transport associated with the chosen retraction.
 By contrast, a Newton method would require the evaluation of the second-order covariant derivative of the penalized objective, Both of these topics are outside the scope of the present paper.

+Let us recall that a Riemannian metric defines a notion of covariant derivative and thus a notion of acceleration along curves.
+Consequently, every Riemannian metric defines a notion of geodesics, which can be thought of as acceleration-free curves.
+Retractions can be thought of as generalizations of geodesic curves, which agree with respect to their initial points and initial velocities.
+A formal definition can be found, for instance, in~\cite[Definition~4.1.1]{AbsilMahonySepulchre:2008:1} and \cite[Definition~3.47]{Boumal:2023:1}.

-As already mentioned, there exists various possible choices of the Riemannian metrics and retractions, which we describe in what follows.
+As already mentioned, there exist various reasonable choices of Riemannian metrics and retractions, which we describe in what follows.
 The most obvious choice is to use the Euclidean metric, which is possible because $\planarmanifold$ is an open sub-manifold of $\R^{2\times N_V}$.
 In this metric, the conversion of the derivative $\d_Q$ to the gradient $\grad$ is trivial, and the geodesics are straight lines, \ie,

 holds.
 As a drawback, this metric is not complete and one has to take extra care not to take too large line search steps, which would lead to degenerate meshes.

 Another option, proposed for instance by \cite{SchulzSiebenbornWelker:2016:1}, is to choose the Riemannian metric representing the bi-linear form associated with the Lamé system of linear elasticity.
 For a point $Q\in\planarmanifold$ and tangent vectors $V,\widetilde{V}\in\tangent{Q}[\planarmanifold] = \R^{2 \times N_V}$, we represent this Riemannian metric as